AlishaLohani/Ecommerce_site/README.md

 # Ecommerce_site
-this project is made of using the technologies HTML,CSS, BootstrapThis site contains signin page ,signup page ,landing page, product page
+this project is made of using the technologies this project basically used to show how to use html,css, bootstrap HTML,CSS, Bootstrap
+This site contains signin page ,signup page ,landing page, product page